 These filters meet the needs of virtually all homes, providing clean, health air, and protecting your HVAC equipment.

 When it comes to choosing a residential furnace filter, it's best to factor in your household's health needs, the environment (including pets and other potential indoor pollutants), and your budget.
 While it's generally true that the higher the MERV rating, the higher the quality, the highest-rated filter isn't necessarily the best choice for all homes.
-Families with certain health conditions and allergies can benefit from a filter with a MERV rating of 11 or 13, while others can enjoy both affordability and efficiency by choosing a 6 or 8.
+Families with certain health conditions and allergies can benefit from a filter with a MERV rating of 11 or 13, while others can enjoy both affordability and efficiency by choosing 8.